facephi/sdk-mobile-documentation/docs/react/Selphi_Component.md

 - **TokenError**: The exception that is thrown when an invalid token is passed as a parameter.

-- **InitSessionError**: The exception that is thrown

- when session cannot be initialised.
+- **InitSessionError**: The exception that is thrown when session cannot be initialised.
 The normal thing is that it happens because the `SdkCore` was not called when calling any other component.

-ComponentControllerError: The exception that is thrown when the component cannot be instantiated.
+- **ComponentControllerError**: The exception that is thrown when the component cannot be instantiated.

-**errorMessage**
-Indicates an additional error message if necessary.
-It is an optional value.

-**templateRaw**
+### 5.5 templateRaw

 Returns the raw template that is generated after the extraction process.

-**bestImage**
+### 5.6 bestImage

 Returns the best image extracted from the registration or authentication process.
 This image is the original size image extracted from the camera.

-**bestImageCropped**
+### 5.7 bestImageCropped

 Returns a cropped image centered on the user's face.
 This image is obtained from the bestImage.
 This is the image that should be used as the characteristic image of the user who carried out the registration or authentication process as an 'avatar'.

-**qrData**
+### 5.8 qrData

 Returns the captured QR code data.

-**bestImageTemplateRaw**
+### 5.9 bestImageTemplateRaw

 Optional parameter.
-Only visible if the parameter enableGenerateTemplateRaw is set to true.
-The widget will return the templateRaw in stringBase64 format-
+Only visible if the parameter *enableGenerateTemplateRaw* is set to **true**.
+The component will return the *bestImage* encrypted and in stringBase64 format.

 ---